zenml-io/zenml/docs/book/user-guide/component-guide/step-operators/vertex.md

 # Google Cloud VertexAI

-[Vertex AI](https://cloud.google.com/vertex-ai) offers specialized compute instances to run your training jobs and has a beautiful UI to track and manage your models and logs.
+[Vertex AI](https://cloud.google.com/vertex-ai) offers specialized compute instances to run your training jobs and has a comprehensive UI to track and manage your models and logs.
 ZenML's Vertex AI step operator allows you to submit individual steps to be run on Vertex AI compute instances.

 ### When to use it